sksunkai0505/KaiSun0505.github.io/research.md

 **Development and Application of Data Analytics for Smart PLM systems**, at SU and collaborated with two local companies, i.e., Filtertech, Inc. and UsPLM, Inc.;
-- Developed a noval algorithm framework for solving the maximum weighted independent set problem, exact and improved estimation algorithms were created using the framework
+- Developed a noval algorithm framework for solving the maximum weighted independent set (MWIS) problem, exact and improved estimation algorithms were created using the framework
-- Developed a noval graph-based formulation for process planning and scheduling problems and its solution methods using the concept of maximum weighted independent set
+- Developed a noval graph-based formulation for process planning and scheduling problems and its solution methods using the concept of MWIS
 - Built product design libraries (25+ products and 300+ components) for small kitchen appliances and unmanned aerial vehicles (UAVs) [<a href="https://www.youtube.com/watch?v=IOUOeyWYNPg&t=8s">Product Design Repository</a>];